about 3 years ago

 After the party, we send you the money & the rest to COPE Service Dogs

 COPE Service Dogs helps struggling secondary school students stay in high school until graduation by involving them in a two year service dog training program which is unique in Canada.
 The high school student handlers and their dogs work with elementary children to improve their literacy skills by encouraging struggling elementary readers to read to the dogs.
-Our service dogs-in-training along with their student handlers also brighten the days of seniors in hospitals and nursing homes through our student-dog visitation program.
+Our service dogs-in-training along with their student handlers also brighten the days of seniors in hospitals and long term care facilities through our student-dog visitation program.
 Once our service dogs are fully trained, they go on to help people with serious mobility disabilities.
 Our service dogs help more than 40 people during the training period.

 "I am forever grateful for the COPE class because I feel so great about myself.
 It changed my life and showed me there's so much more to live for.
 When I look at my dog, Maple, I know I can do anything, because he shows me that he's always ready for the next command, for the next move in his life just like I am in mine.
 Nothing is going to stop me from the goals I've developed."